 In North Kensington and the surrounding areas, people will be dealing with the repercussions of the appalling Grenfell Tower fire for years to come.

 Through our merger with the Notting Hill-based firm Alan Edwards & Co, we have a particular knowledge and understanding of the area as well as strong connections with local community organisations.
-Alan Edwards has himself practised in the area for some 40 years and other former Alan Edwards & Co partners and staff for decades.
-We have therefore been involved from the outset, working with organisations, associations and charities through which we can have the greatest impact.
+Alan Edwards - himself practised in the area for some 40 years and other former Alan Edwards & Co partners and staff for decades.
+We were therefore involved from the outset, working with organisations, associations and charities through which we hoped to have the greatest impact.
 We have been careful, however, not to try and put ourselves in the spotlight.
 The issues are too important for that.
-But clients and others closely connected with the aftermath of the tragedy, with whom we have been cooperating, will have an interest in knowing about the effort we have been making.
-We don’t claim any special credit – community organisations have been able to do much more.
+But clients and others closely connected with the aftermath of the disaster, with whom we have been cooperating, will have an interest in knowing about the effort we have been making.
+We don't claim any special credit - community organisations, bereaved, survivors and residents groups have been able to do much more.

 Any contribution made by any single organisation such as Russell-Cooke, can only ever be small when compared to the enormity of the situation faced by the community.
 But here are some of the things we have done so far:

-- at the invitation of Shelter our specialist housing lawyers are advising, pro bono, at legal clinics in the area organised by North Kensington Law Centre (NKLC), the Citizens Advice bureau and Shelter
+- at the invitation of Shelter our specialist housing lawyers advised, pro bono, at legal clinics in the area organised by North Kensington Law Centre (NKLC), the Citizens Advice bureau and Shelter

-- we have provided substantial financial support to NKLC to help them assist those affected and ensure they get access to justice and legal support.
-As well as the legal clinics NKLC are helping residents gather the documents and paperwork they will require in order to advance any future claims.
-NKLC are also hosting community meetings to help local residents better understand their legal rights.
+- we provided financial support to NKLC to help them assist those affected and ensure they get access to justice and legal support.
+As well as the legal clinics NKLC have been helping residents gather the documents and paperwork they will require in order to advance any future claims

-- via local community organisations we have been giving assistance and advice on a pro bono basis to groups and individuals concerning the public inquiry and its terms of reference
+- via local community organisations we advised on a pro bono basis, on the public inquiry including (in conjunction with Andrew Arden QC) representation regarding the terms of reference

-- our charity lawyers have been providing advice and support to trusted organisations within the community to coordinate the control and distribution of relief funds provided by the London Community Foundation
+- our charity lawyers have provided advice and support to trusted organisations within the community to coordinate the control and distribution of relief funds provided by the London Community Foundation

 Work for individual clients